 His head shake broke me out of my freeze, though, and I turned and ran back up the steps that I’d just come down.
 I made a quick left behind the garage and hid, my heart pounding.
 I peeked around the corner to watch the man continue past my house, on his way to dragging more garbage cans across the road.
 Once I figured he was gone, I crept back down the stairs and headed across the street to my bus stop, super vigilant for his return until the bus arrived to bring me safely to school.
 I don’t remember if I told my mom what happened.

 The next time garbage pickup happened, the usual guy was back.
-I never saw the scruffy guy again–until I thought I saw him in the Reader’s Digest, as one of the many faces of Ted Bundy.
+I never saw the scruffy guy again–until I thought I saw him in the Reader’s Digest.
 And I believed for years after that I may have avoided being his youngest victim, though I never told anyone about my encounter, which was creepy enough regardless of who that guy was.

 Thanks to the internet, I would eventually confirm that Bundy was nowhere in the Northwestern NJ region in 1977/78 taking day labor jobs as a garbage can dragger to earn cash while on the lam.
 It’s suspected that he might have been behind the murders of two young women in South Jersey in 1969 – which could have been his start as a serial killer.
 But that’s his only known potential New Jersey connection.